6 March 2015

 Industry Development and Market Outlook

 Hong Kong is among the world's largest film exporters.
-In 2012, 52 locally produced films were released, with about US$26 million worth of film exports in the form of videotapes, DVDs and other compact discs.
+In 2013, 43 locally produced films were released, with about HK$412 million worth of audio-visual exports in the form of videotapes, DVDs and other compact discs.
 Hong Kong's film industry as a whole is reliant on overseas revenues, given the limited size of the domestic market.
 Asia accounts for the majority of the foreign sales income.
 In recent years, the Chinese mainland has become a vital market for Hong Kong movies.

 Nowadays, an increasing number of movies have been co-produced by Hong Kong and mainland film production companies.
 Thanks to such cooperation, many good-quality films earning acclaims have been produced.
-For example, The Silent War won the Best Costume Designer in the 7th Asian Film Awards (AFA).
-The Grandmaster, another co-produced film, won the Best Cinematography of the 56th Asian Pacific Film Festival (APFF).
-Also, Journey to the West: Conquering the Demons was the top movie on the mainland in 2013, with the box office receipts on the Chinese mainland over RMB 1.2 billion.
+For example, The Grandmaster won the Best Costume Designer in the 8th Asian Film Awards (AFA) and the Best Cinematography of the 56th Asian Pacific Film Festival (APFF).
+Also, The Monkey King was among the top three movies on the mainland in 2014, with the mainland box office receipts exceeding US$167 million.

 Apart from buying rights for theatrical distribution, Hollywood is also interested in acquiring rights to remake Hong Kong movies.
 For example, Hollywood's The Departed, which won four Oscar awards in 2007, was the remake of a 2002 Hong Kong film Infernal Affairs.
 In 2008, Hollywood's The Eye was also a remake based on a 2002 film Gin Gwai directed by Hong Kong's Pang Brothers.
 Korean film Mujeogja was a remake of Hong Kong gangster film A Better Tomorrow in 2010.